d3adb5/website/content/blog/disliking-aws-ci-cd.md

 | CI builds can be used to merge the PR automatically | DIY    | o          | o      |
 {{< /compare-table >}}

-Believe me, _this is not meant as a insult to AWS._ There's opportunity to accommodate plenty of intricate, complicated, unique workflows, especially if you're already using AWS for the infrastructure that supports your applications
+Believe me, _this is not meant as an insult to AWS._ There's opportunity to accommodate plenty of intricate, complicated, unique workflows, especially if you're already using AWS for the infrastructure that supports your applications
 --- I mean, you wouldn't be using these if all your workloads were elsewhere